zbw/folio-delete-instances/README.md

 ./delete_instances_by_hrid.sh <file with instance HRID's>
 ```

-7. The process is being logged and the logs are written into a subdirectory log_deleted_records
+7. You have to confirm the deletion before the request is being processed.
+The delete process is logged and the logs are written into a subdirectory log_deleted_records

 # Authors